With the Public Utilities Commission of Ohio’s innovative tool you can easily compare

 A: No. Members of co-ops, customers participating in energy assistance programs such as Percentage of Income Payment Plan (PIPP) or customers of municipal power systems are not eligible for the choice program.

 Q: If I switch suppliers, who do I call during a power outage?

-A: Although the choice program gives customers the freedom to choose their electric or natural gas supplier, your local distribution company does not change.
+A: Although the choice program gives you the freedom to choose your electric or natural gas supplier, your local distribution company does not change.
 In the event of a power outage or gas related issue call your local distribution company.